reptilex/tesla-style-solar-power-card/README.md

 * Clear mobile app cache or, for web browsers clear cache, do a deep refresh or use a new private window
 * I've found that restarting HA is not necessary unless the above steps are not enough (but I do have HA server side caching for static content knobled).

+New optional options for yaml: show_space_before_all_units, set to true or false, default is false, overrides show_space_before_power_units show_space_before_power_units, set to true or false, default is false minimum_width, default is 280

 # Original Repo Instructions

 This is a [home-assistant](home-assistant.io) card for solar installations.
 It provides a tesla style graphic to see the flows of energy ((k)W).